 Welcome to this week’s Windmill United Benefice online service of Morning Worship, led by Rev Dr Tony Rich with a talk by Rev Nicholas Calver.
 All the music was recorded at previous services in the benefice.

-If you would like to follow the service in one go, click on the bar below.
+To follow the service, click on the bar below.
 The words can be found as you scroll down

 The hymn ‘Be thou my vision’ is sung

 Be thou my vision, O Lord of my heart,

 Naught be all else to me save that thou art;